BIO 385 — Comparative Invertebrate Zoology

 • Download some Annotated Sample Field Notes

-• I will need to know who plans to come (especially if camping) by no later than Thursday, Feb 23 (we will likely meet after class on Friday)
+• I would like to know who plans to come (especially if camping) by no later than Friday, Feb 21 (we will likely meet after class on Friday)

 • On Monday afternoon around 12:30 pm we will visit Dike Rock/Scripps Beach.

-• We will camp overnight (Sun & Mon night) at South Carlsbad State Beach, Campsite #130:
+• We will camp overnight (Sun & Mon night; optionally Tue night) at San Elijo State Beach:

 Images and text © Udo M. Savalli.
 All rights reserved.